 How does such a small child come into the concept of slipping in and out of other dimensions, of understanding that we exist in something vast?
+Of seeing one’s own shadow?
 We are born knowing.
 I understand now that I wasn’t trying to learn then, so much as trying to remember, to not forget what I came into this body already knowing.

 But ours is an environment defined by the illusions of solid form and linear time.
 It is in our need to adapt to these illusions, to learn to function within their confines, that we forget what fluid, expansive beings we are.

 By age eight or nine, the comfort with endlessness that I still owned at three, four, five, even seven, had become too much to bear.
 One day my cousin Gilbert and I sat talking about Outer Space.
 Gil had a brilliant mind and shared my fascination with the possibility of other places.
-But the more we talked about infinity, the more anxious we became.
-In a few minutes we both felt so overwhelmed, so incapable of processing the concept, that we came to blows and burst out in shrieks of laughter.
+But the more we talked about infinity, the more anxious we began to feel.
+We were so incapable of processing the concept, that after a few minutes we flailed our arms wildly, came to blows, and burst out in shrieks of laughter.

-Twenty years later, he and I met up on the astral plane.
-This time we laughed out of joy, not incomprehension.
+Twenty years later, Gil and I met up on the astral plane.
+He’d left the planet far too early, and this time we laughed out of joy, not incomprehension.

-Not long after that, I watched in amazement one morning as I floated up out of my body and watched my foot pass right through a solid wooden cabinet.
+Not long after that happy reunion on the astral plane, I stared in amazement one morning as I floated up out of my body and passed my foot through a solid wooden cabinet.
 Then, still floating in midair in my living room, I turned to the mirror, gazed at my reflection and into my eyes, and saw myself as I never had before, as I really was.
+My true self.
 And then I saw right through the mirror, beyond it, and into infinity.